gagewrye/ProceduralBoxSim/README.md

 7. Convert this map to unreal engine environment

 ## Data Structures:
 1. Something that simultaneously tracks the number of times every block has been traversed.
 Once all of the blocks traversed >= 1, then we will know that the environment has been fully explored.
-We could probably use an array that stores the references/pointers to every floor tile's traversion count and then return false if any are 0.
+We could probably use an array that stores the references/pointers to every Target's traversion count and then return false if any are 0.
 Done: tiles
 Done: Minimum Spanning Tree
+Done: Rooms and Hallways

 ## Algorithms:

 1. Hallway generator to connect a room to another room.
-It will build only in the x/-x and y/-y directions to simplify the process for now.
+It builds only in the x/-x and y/-y directions to simplify the process. build_walls, a function to build walls around a hallway, needs to be finished.
-2. Room Generator - input a point and build a randomly sized room around it using a floor tile and wall tiles.
-Handle collisions with other rooms using tile.collides()
+Done: Room generator, input a point and build a randomly sized room around it using a floor tile and wall tiles.
 Done: Prim's
 Done: Point placer and graph generator